RadioKey/Firmware_KeyScanner_Arduino/README.md

 ## Connecting receiver

-Plu any of data pins from XY-MK-5V to pin 0 of Arduino
+Plu any of data pins from XY-MK-5V to [pin 2](https://www.arduino.cc/reference/en/language/functions/external-interrupts/attachinterrupt/) (interruption pin 0 in code) of Arduino